hwy-23db/hospital_system/API_DOCUMENTATION.md

 3. **Rate Limiting:** Login endpoint has rate limiting to prevent brute force attacks
 4. **Role-based Access Control:** Endpoints are protected by role-based middleware
 5. **Input Validation:** All inputs are validated and sanitized
-6. **Audit Logging:** All authentication and user management actions (login, logout, registration, password resets, user deletion) are logged
+6. **Audit Logging:** All authentication and user management actions (login, logout, registration, password resets, user deletion, user restoration) are logged
 7. **Password Requirements:** Strong password requirements enforced
 8. **Email Normalization:** Email addresses are normalized to lowercase
 9. **Root User Protection:** Root users cannot be deleted or have their passwords reset through admin endpoints
 10. **Secure Password Reset:** Password reset links are sent via email using Laravel's secure token system
+11. **Soft Delete:** User deletion uses soft delete, allowing users to be restored if needed
+12. **User Recovery:** Deleted users can be restored through the restore endpoint

 ---